University and External Funding Opportunities

 For eligibility requirements and to apply visit: http://www.rosenfeldinjurylawyers.com/articles/single-mother-scholarship/

 The U.M.
 Rose Scholarship, established by a bequest from the estate of Betsy B. Rose, provides financial assistance for UNM law students from southeastern New Mexico.
 The scholarship is funded by the Center for Civic Values.
-To apply, please submit the following materials to the UNM School of Law Admissions Office at firstname.lastname@example.org: an unofficial transcript, a resume and a one-page statement demonstrating your ties to southeastern New Mexico and explaining why you believe you should be selected to receive the award and how it will help to support your legal education and goals.
+To apply, please submit the following materials to the UNM School of Law Financial Aid Office at firstname.lastname@example.org: an unofficial transcript, a resume, and a one-page statement demonstrating your ties to southeastern New Mexico and explaining why you believe you should be selected to receive the award and how it will help to support your legal education and goals.

 The deadline for this scholarship is March 1st.

 UNM Alumni Association scholarships are available to full-time students at UNM.
 Scholarships are awarded using a variety of factors such as academic achievement, community involvement, employment experiences, areas of study, financial need and several others.
 Scholarship amounts may change annually.
 Scholarships available to UNM School of Law students include The Executive Women International Scholarship and the AAUW Scholarship for Graduate Women.
 Applications are due February 27th.
 For detailed information and application materials, please visit: http://www.unmalumni.com/scholarships.html.

 The University of New Mexico Office of Graduate Studies offers financial aid support to graduate and professional degree seeking students through a number of scholarship opportunities.
 For information on specific scholarship opportunities, eligibility requirements, and deadlines, please visit: http://grad.unm.edu/funding/.